swagtop/bevy-flake/docs/config.md

     # The full path of the executable you're wrapping.
     executable = pkgs.cowsay + "/bin/cowsay";

+    # Often packages come with more than just the executable.
+This could be
+    # other executables, like 'rust-analyzer' and such.
+If you want to keep the
+    # rest of the derivation together with the wrapped executable, you can put
+    # the package here, and it will be symlinked, with the executable replaced
+    # by the wrapped version.
+    symlinkPackage = pkgs.cowsay;

     # The argParser section should be used for parsing the args of the program
     # for BF_TARGET and BF_NO_WRAPPER (if you want the NO_WRAPPER behaviour).
     # You can access the default parser by setting this to be a function.